General strike as thousands protest Colombia's government

 The Colombian office of the UN High Commissioner for Human Rights voiced concern over the deployment, saying states must limit the use of military forces "for the control of internal disturbances."

-Authorities said the protests were largely peaceful, though riot police fired tear gas to break up groups of demonstrators in isolated clashes in Bogota and the western city of Cali.
-Blocked roads in some areas snarled transportation.
+While authorities said the protests were largely peaceful, eight people were arrested in various cities, the interior ministry said.

+Isolated clashes in Bogota and the western city of Cali injured seven protesters and 28 policemen.
+Blocked roads in some areas snarled transportation, and the mayor of Cali declared a curfew from 7:00 pm (0100 GMT).

-The general strike was widely followed in Bogota, and other big cities like Bucaramanga in the northeast and Medellin in the northwest.
+The general strike was widely followed in big cities like Bucaramanga in the northeast and Medellin in the northwest, along with Bogota where riot police used stun grenades to turn back thousands of students walking towards the international airport, an AFP journalist said.

 Several separate marches converged on Bolivar Square, the historic center of the capital close to the presidency.